PH Design and Construction 5 Star Google Reviews

 Interior elements make up 24.1% of construction costs – the biggest slice of the budget.
 A 3,000 sq ft home needs at least $20,000 for interior furnishings.

-Interior designers charge between $83 and $94 per hour plus materials.
+Interior designers typically bill between $80-$150 per hour for residential projects plus materials.
 Our kitchen remodeling expertise and bathroom renovation experience show how material choices significantly impact your budget.
 These costs cover key items like:

 • Cabinetry and built-ins